 A vertebral compression fracture results from bone collapsing in the spine.
 It commonly occurs with osteoporosis.

-The facet joints between the vertebrae also function less well with age because of wear and tear on their cartilage surfaces.
+The facet joints between the vertebrae also function less well with age due to wear and tear on their cartilage surfaces.

 The loss of rubbery tissues and the development of spurs make the spine stiffer.
-Back movement also becomes less smooth, and friction increases.
+Movement of the back also becomes less smooth, and friction increases.

 Daily wear and tear over time is the general cause of spondylosis.